Gwendoline Yeo: Other projects

 Yeo's love of music led her to specialize in playing the Chinese long zither, also known as the guzheng, which culminated into a one-woman radio show on NPR-KCRW about her immigrant and ugly duckling story.
 It also included the debut of her first two zither/vocal tracks "Kiss My Grits" and "Lovers."

 Her radio show evolved into a theater piece which Yeo wrote, scored, and starred in called Laughing With My Mouth Wide Open, which received rave reviews during its run at the El Centro Theatre.

 Yeo also designed her own limited-edition clothing line, which quickly sold out, and donated the proceeds to Kentucky's Christian Appalachian Project.

-Personal life

-Born in Singapore, Yeo moved to California, United States as a teenager, where she attended St. Ignatius College Preparatory before graduating with honors in 1994.
-Yeo graduated from the University of California, Los Angeles in 1997 with summa cum laude.
-She also completed a diploma in classical piano at the San Francisco Conservatory of Music.